xsawa32/ioBroker.rika-firenet/README.md

 Control your RIKA stoves

 ## Information
-First initial release, only polling values from your stove.
-Setting-actions will follow soon.
+At this time, adapter is only polling values from your stove. setting states will follow soon.
 Polling-intervall minimum is 1 minute so you do not appear to be a DOS-Attacker against their websites.
 This Adapter was developed for my RIKA PARO, but should also work for other RIKA stoves.